Finasteride (Hair Loss)

 Warnings & Precautions

-Women who are or may become pregnant must not handle crushed or broken tablets, as finasteride can be absorbed through the skin and may harm a male foetus.
-Sexual side effects usually resolve on stopping treatment, though persistent effects have been reported rarely.
+Women who are or may become pregnant must not handle crushed or broken finasteride tablets, as the drug can be absorbed through the skin and may cause abnormalities of the external genitalia of a male foetus.

 Contraindications